How It Works

 Schedule an Appointment

-Appointments for Body Composition Analysis at Student Health Services are available
+Appointments for Body Composition Analysis at Student Health Services for Spring Quarter 2017 are currently all booked.
+Please check back in late September for our Fall Quarter 2017 schedule.

 Body Composition Analysis at The Zone (PC Plaza) is available on a walk-in basis on Wednesdays from 11:00AM - 11:45AM (Weeks 2 - 10).